Aquabrass Alt Progetto Aqua Review & Rating Updated: April 27, 2026

 Aquabrass and Alt Progetto Aqua have separate warranties.

 No doubt a company executive decided that his or her MBA was all the qualification needed to write a consumer warranty, one of the most complex of legal documents.
-It is not, as is abundantly illustrated by the company's warranties.
+It is not.

 Aquabrass Warranty

-Polished chrome, electro black, stainless steel, and finishes are likewise guaranteed for as long as the buyer owns "their" home, but custom finishes are warranted for just three years (down from five years in 2018).
+Polished chrome, electro black, stainless steel, and finishes are likewise guaranteed for as long as the buyer owns "their" home, but custom finishes are warranted for either three or five years.
+(Some Aquabrass warranty documents say three, others five.)

 Improper Disclaimer of Certain Damages